-- 15.22 The borough's cultural facilities in a place are strongly linked to the leisure tourism sector (see section 11).
+- 15.23 The borough's cultural facilities in a place are strongly linked to the leisure tourism sector (see Section 11).
 The facilities on offer in Dacorum include arts and entertainment facilities, buildings and facilities for community events, built heritage and natural landscape, and important open space and leisure space, like the Chiltern Beechwoods and the Grand Union Canal.
-Culture is also delivered by individuals, community groups, arts organisations, sports teams and creative entrepreneurs who embed culture in the daily life of the borough. - 15.23 There are a wide range of benefits in providing and promoting a variety of cultural activities and facilities.
-These include: - creating a rich, vibrant and diverse mix of uses which can act as a catalyst for regeneration in town centres; - encouraging a sense of personal well-being, pleasure and enjoyment; - enriching the quality of life of the community and visitors to the borough; - generating tourism and creative industries which can contribute to the local economy; - conserving the cultural and historic heritage; - improving mental and physical health of residents; - providing many and varied social benefits through the development of work and projects with local community organisations and with groups at risk of exclusion; - supporting citizenship and community identity and safer and stronger communities; and - providing an opportunity to build on Dacorum's cultural diversity. - 15.24 The regeneration of Hemel Hempstead town centre is a springboard for the delivery of further cultural and tourist facilities.
-Its key ambitions include the provision of a new library, community facilities, additional open space and improvements to the accessibility of existing green space and the River Gade (see section 20).
-These will benefit the local communities and visitors alike.
+Culture is also delivered by individuals, community groups, arts organisations, sports teams and creative entrepreneurs who embed culture in the daily life of the borough. - 15.24 There are a wide range of benefits in providing and promoting a variety of cultural activities and facilities.
+These include: - creating a rich, vibrant and diverse mix of uses which can act as a catalyst for regeneration in town centres; - encouraging a sense of personal well-being, pleasure and enjoyment; - enriching the quality of life of the community and visitors to the borough; - generating tourism and creative industries which can contribute to the local economy; - increasing awareness of the countryside, traditional crafts and local food production;